-Once you have been arrested on charges of domestic assault and battery (in Massachusetts, the technical name for this crime is Assault and Battery on a Family Member-G.L. c.265, section 13M) you will be required to appear in court to defend the allegations against you.
-These accusations can have a significant impact on your life, so it’s vital that you understand the potential consequences of conviction and have someone by your side to protect your rights.
+Sometimes personal conflicts between loved ones can spiral out of control and result in a call or a report to the police.
+If you or a family member are in this situation, it’s understandable that you’re probably scared and overwhelmed.
+Once you have been arrested for domestic violence charges, you will be required to appear in court to defend the allegations against you.
+Domestic violence charges can have a significant impact on your life, so you must understand the potential consequences of conviction and have an experienced Massachusetts domestic violence Lawyer by your side to protect your rights.

 For a free legal consultation, call (781) 740-0800